im-tesla/osu-clickboard/README.md

 ---

 ## 📜 License
-MIT License (recommended) — feel free to fork and modify.
+- MIT License — feel free to fork and modify.
 ---

 ## 🙌 Credits